AndersDeath/diary2/README.md

 Today I've visited doctor.
 They got analysis and i've just started process of preparation to Surgery.
 I also improoved a bit sfs project.
 Tomorrow i will work on this more.
 I also closen iis account and sent all money to main main account.
 I also got an email from sselfapy, It's probably an offer.
 But at the same time I will have a call with temedica.
 I pepared a plan for the conversation with selfapy. i want to ask spetial conditions from them, because I want to prepare myself for imigration to Portugal.
 Additionally I do not know what i can expect from the Temedica.
 Let's see.
 But I also decided to be more quite and focus on english and some other language.

 # 30 June 2022 - Wednesday - Yerevan

+I had a very hard day.
+I talked to many people.
+We have a problem with Marat, he wants to leave team.
+I quite tiered from him.